Introduction to Healthcare Employment & Apprenticeship Program

 Tacoma Mayor, in her 2023 State of the City Address

-IHAP was developed by the Health Care Apprenticeship Consortium/SEIU Healthcare 1199NW Multi-Employer Training Fund and is implemented in partnership with Seattle Jobs Initiative.
+IHAP was developed by the Health Care Apprenticeship Consortium/SEIU Healthcare 1199NW Multi-Employer Training Fund and is implemented in partnership with Arivva and Seattle Jobs Initiative.

 SEIU Healthcare 1199NW Multi-Employer Training Fund logo